The Shop on the Green, or The Stores

-The shop was the end one of a terrace of three houses., between the Green and Chapel Lane (or the Alley).
+The shop was the end one of a terrace of three houses that stood between the Green and Chapel Lane (or the Alley).
 They were thought to have been built in the early 19th century. and of clay lump construction.

 The buildings still stand but the shop is now just a private home.
 Over the years there have been many owners or tenants, for much of that time one of its front rooms was used as shop.

-Local stories claim the 3 cottages were sold for £50 over a pint in the Crown.
+Local stories claim the row 3 cottages were sold for £50 over a pint in the Crown.

 Tm 407, cottage & garden -owner & occupier John Pyman .
 This was the size of 2 cottages as the shop was added later

 Tm 408a, cottage & garden -owner John Pyman, occ George Baker.
-At end of the Ally, later called Blenco’s
+At the end of the Alley, later called Blenco’s

-Accodring ro various trade directories between 1840 and 1850 John Pyman was a shop keeper in Thorney Green.
-In 1851 William Pyman age 43 is a grocer in Thorney Green and in various directories he is named as a shop keeper throught to 1874.
+According ro various trade directories between 1840 and 1850 John Pyman was a shop keeper in Thorney Green.
+In 1851 William Pyman age 43 is a grocer in Thorney Green and in various directories he is named as a shop keeper through to 1874.

 There then seems some confusion as to whether Abraham (Abram) Diaper took over this shop or whether he had premises along Back Road.

 By the 1920’s when Mrs Box went to London, she let the house and shop to Mr & Mrs James Diaper (apparently not a relative of Abraham and for a time the shop was closed